LRagji/grid-scale/README.md

 Work items
+1. Hashing strings to numbers such that similar strings groups together.How does Redis does this what is the algo for key space hashing.
 1. Converting table name to tag name.
+Done by using UNHEX and type=table on sqlite_schema table
 1. Sharing volume mounts across pods(1 writer, inf Readers) to level load IO
 2. Effect of lagging data with respect to wall clock(will this create lot of file io?)
 3. Summarization.(Either with Indexes or one table per tag.)